vitalybourenin/MechaCar_Statistical_Analysis/README.md

 - with a p-value above .05, we fail to reject the null hypothesis that the mean PSI of lot 3 is equal to the mean PSI of the population at the 95% confidence level.

+# Study Design: MechaCar vs Competition

+One car feature that is of paramount to almost all car-buyers is safety.
+Tastes differ when it comes to other features in a vehicle, but nobody wants to sacrifice on safety.
+A design to compare the safety ratings of MechaCar vehicles against the competition.

+Running a two-sample T-test with MechaCar vehicles and vehicles from another manufacturer could help directly compare the safety of MechaCar to that of another manufacturer.
+H0: mean(MechaCar safety rating) = mean(manufacturerX safety rating)
+Ha: mean(MechaCar safety rating) ≠ mean(manufacturerX safety rating)

+- This T-test could be run against any manufacturer MechaCar wants to compare their safety rating's with.
+- The only data necessary to run this test would be the individual safety rating of each car for both manufacturers.